 One section of the application requires the tourists to list information regarding their medical history, any criminal records they might have, and any immigration or travel history that might be relevant.
 This final section is geared towards understanding if the applicant has been deported or rejected from entering an EU state before applying for the ETIAS waiver.

-Applicants are expected to answer these questions truthfully as these applications are thoroughly checked against various international security databases.
-There is also a fee associated with completing the ETIAS visa waiver application that the applicant can pay using a valid online debit or credit card.
+Applicants are expected to answer these questions truthfully as these answers are thoroughly checked against various international security databases.
+There is also a fee associated with completing the ETIAS visa waiver application that the candidate can pay using a valid online debit or credit card.

-Before submitting the application, it is recommended that Canadian travelers review the information they have entered to make sure it is correct and matches the information shown on their passport.
+Before submitting the application, it is recommended that Canadian travellers review the information they have entered to make sure it is correct and matches the information shown on their passport.

 Travelling from Canada to Hungary with the ETIAS authorization

 ETIAS visa waiver applications can be processed within a matter of minutes if none of the security databases flag the application.
 Otherwise, it may take up to a few days or possibly longer depending on what sort of additional processing may be required on the application.